 When food sits out in warm weather, microbes on the food start to multiply.
 If people eat food with too many of these germs, they risk getting very sick.
 The cold temperature inside a refrigerator stops most microbes from growing.
 That’s why most people today rely on refrigerators to keep their food fresh.
 But long ago, those appliances weren’t available.
 Chilies were.
 Their capsaicin and other chemicals, it turns out, can slow or stop microbial growth.
 (Garlic, onion and many other cooking spices can, too.)

 It’s not a 100% rule, but often the smaller the pepper, the more powerful heat it can pack.
 Think of those tiny red peppers tossed in Thai fried rice.
-So pretty and seemingly so benign thanks to their diminutive size, but eat one whole and brace yourself for a good sweat.
+So pretty and seemingly so benign because of their diminutive size, but eat one whole and brace yourself for a good sweat.

 If you should run across a pepper that packs more punch than you can stand, contrary to your instinct, don’t drink water!
-Any liquid will simply swish the spicy oils around your mouth, keeping the fire lit and now spreading.
-Instead take a bite of bread or other starchy food – rice or tortilla – and allow it to soak up the heat.
+Any liquid will simply swish the spicy oils around your mouth, keeping the fire lit and spreading it.
+Instead take a bite of bread or other starchy food like rice or tortilla and allow it to soak up the heat.